-In some places, if the homeowner doesn't pay off the debt, the taxing authority sells the home and the buyer gets a tax deed.
-(But in North Dakota, the tax deed is forfeited to the county under tax deed proceedings and then sold at a public auction to the highest bidder.)
+In some states, if the homeowner doesn't pay off the debt, the taxing authority sells the home, and the buyer gets a tax deed.
+But in North Dakota, the tax deed is forfeited to the county under tax deed proceedings and then sold at a public auction to the highest bidder.

-In other places, the taxing authority sells the tax lien, and the purchaser must foreclose or use different procedures to get a deed to the property.
+In other states, the taxing authority sells the tax lien, and the purchaser must foreclose or use different procedures to get a deed to the property.

-And sometimes, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.
+And in other states, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.